bolinocroustibat/databases-backup-over-scp/README.md

+This Python script is used for MySQL databases backup using mysqldump utility, Paramiko/SSHClient and Paramiko/SCPClient.

-Use this script with a cron.
+Use it with a cron.